MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-validate-pki-certs.md

 # Validate Azure Stack Hub PKI certificates

 The Azure Stack Hub Readiness Checker tool described in this article is available [from the PowerShell Gallery](https://aka.ms/AzsReadinessChecker).
-You can use the tool to validate that  the [generated PKI certificates](azure-stack-get-pki-certs.md) are suitable for pre-deployment.
+Use the tool to validate that [generated public key infrastructure (PKI) certificates](azure-stack-get-pki-certs.md) are suitable for pre-deployment.
 Validate certificates by leaving  enough time to test and reissue certificates if necessary.

 The Readiness Checker tool performs the following certificate validations: